 Reducing your single-use soft plastic consumption

-The Soft Plastics Recycling Scheme has suspended collections for the soft plastic scheme from 31st December 2018, with plans to resume a sustainable service in April 2019.
+The Soft Plastics Recycling Scheme has suspended collections for the soft plastic scheme from 31st December 2018, with plans to resume a service in selected regions later in the year.
 To find out more visit their website.

 Here are five easy things you can do to reduce your use of soft plastics and prevent soft plastics from ending up in landfill: